container-job-runner/cjr/README.md

 ### `mounts` (optional)

-There are three type of mounts: binds, volumes, and tempfs.
+There are three type of supported mounts: binds, volumes, and tempfs.

 **Binds**:  The file or directory on the host machine is mounted into a container.
 Any changes made in the container will be immediately visible on the host.
-Binds have three properties
+Binds have three required properties and two optional properties:
 1. *type* - must be equal to `bind`
-2. *hostPath* - path on host that should be visible to container
+2. *hostPath* - path on host that should be mounted inside container
-3. *containerPath* - path on container where host path will be mounted
+3. *containerPath* - path on container where host path will be mounted to
-4. *consistency* (Optional) - [Mac Only] can be either `consistent` or `delegated` or `cached`
+4. *readonly* (Optional) - `true` or `false`
-5. *readonly* (Optional) - `true` or `false`
+5. *consistency* [Mac Only] (Optional) - can be either `consistent` or `delegated` or `cached`

 Example
 ```yaml